ibm-garage-tsa/edge-demohub/src/pages/labs/svcmgmt/index.md

 IBM Cloud Pak for Multicloud Management can manage Kubernetes clusters that are deployed on any target infrastructure - either in your own data center or in a public cloud.

 In this tutorial, you will explore the following key capabilities:

--	`Understand Cloud Pak for Multicloud Management`
+- Understand IBM Edge Application Manager
+- Learn how to add and configure edge nodes
--	`Learn how to add a managed cluster`
+- Learn how to register a new edge workloads (services)
-- `learn how to gather monitoring metrics from the managed cluster`
--	`Learn how to deploy an application to the managed cluster`
+- Learn how to enable autonomous management with policies

 ***

-## Prerequisite
+## Prerequisites

-- You need to provision your own IBM Edge Application Manager Trial, start it and verify for correct startup (check [here](../../gettingstarted/)).
+- You need to provision your own IBM Edge Application Manager Trial, start it and verify for correct startup (check [here](https://ibm-garage-tsa.github.io/edge-demohub/gettingstarted/)).

 ***

+## Prerequisites

+This tutorial assume that you have already installed agent on edge device and registered the node to the IBM Edge Application Manager management hub.
+If you haven't done it yet, please complete first the [Installing IEAM agent tutorial](../agentmgmt/index.mdx)

+***

 ## Business Context

 Edge computing combined with 5G creates tremendous opportunities for new products, platforms, and experiences in every industry.
 Edge brings computation and data storage closer to where data is created by people, places and things - to enable faster insights and actions, reduce data exposure and maintain continuous operations.
 By 2025, 75 percent of enterprise data will be processed at the Edge, compared to only 10 percent today.
 IBM extends cloud computing to the Edge, with autonomous management capabilities that address new challenges of massive scale, variability, and rate of change - in enterprises and in telcos.
 [IBM Edge Application Manager](https://www.ibm.com/cloud/edge-application-manager) runs on Red Hat OpenShift, the leading open hybrid multicloud platform that runs anywhere - from any data center, to multiple clouds, to the edge.

-## Takeaways

-- Understand IBM Edge Application Manager

-- Learn how to add and configure edge nodes

-- Learn how to register a new edge workloads (services)

-- Learn how to enable autonomous management with policies

-## Prerequisites

-This tutorial assume that you have already installed agent on edge device and registered the node to the IBM Edge Application Manager management hub.
-If you haven't done it yet, please complete first the [Installing IEAM agent tutorial](../agentmgmt/index.mdx)

 ***